Theories

 Unfalsifiable statements

 From our examples above, it might appear that every statement is falsifiable.
 Yet this is not the case.
 Take for example the following statement:Unfalsifiable statements cannot be proven false.
-This has an interesting consequence: it means that we can come up with several non-falsifiable statements that contradict one another.
+This has an interesting consequence: It means that we can come up with several non-falsifiable statements that contradict one another.
 For example, I can say “Reality is a dream“, and you can say “No, reality is a trick that is being played to our mind by extra-terrestrials”.
 These statements are contradictory.
 However, since they are both non-falsifiable, there is no way to show that one of them is false (based on the truth of the other).
 Hence, we have two statements that cannot be true together, and yet neither of them is false.
 Therefore, each of us can defend our respective statement without ever giving in.
 We can literally argue forever.
 This is indeed what people do.

 Falsifiability and meaning